Air quality index

-An air quality index (AQI) is used by government agencies to communicate to the public how polluted the air currently is or how polluted it is forecast to become.
-AQI information is obtained by averaging readings from an air quality sensor, which can increase due to vehicle traffic, forest fires, or anything that can increase air pollution.
-Pollutants tested include ozone, nitrogen dioxide, sulphur dioxide, among others.
+An air quality index (AQI) is an approximation of how polluted the air currently is or how polluted it is forecast to become.
+As air pollution levels rise, so does the AQI, along with the associated public health risk.

-Public health risks increase as the AQI rises, especially affecting children, the elderly, and individuals with respiratory or cardiovascular issues.
-During these times, governmental bodies generally encourage people to reduce physical activity outdoors, or even avoid going out altogether.
-The use of face masks such as cloth masks may also be recommended.

 Different countries have their own air quality indices, corresponding to different national air quality standards.
-Some of these are Canada's Air Quality Health Index, Malaysia's Air Pollution Index, and Singapore's Pollutant Standards Index.
+These include Canada's Air Quality Health Index, Malaysia's Air Pollution Index, and Singapore's Pollutant Standards Index.
+Pollutants that are commonly monitored include ground-level ozone, particulates, sulfur dioxide, carbon monoxide and nitrogen dioxide.

+Children, the elderly and individuals with respiratory or cardiovascular problems are typically the first groups affected by poor air quality.
+When the AQI is high, governmental bodies generally encourage people to reduce physical activity outdoors, or even avoid going out altogether.

 Overview

 Computation of the AQI requires an air pollutant concentration over a specified averaging period, obtained from an air monitor or model.
 Taken together, concentration and time represent the dose of the air pollutant.
 Health effects corresponding to a given dose are established by epidemiological research.
 Air pollutants vary in potency, and the function used to convert from air pollutant concentration to AQI varies by pollutant.
 Its air quality index values are typically grouped into ranges.
 Each range is assigned a descriptor, a color code, and a standardized public health advisory.

 The AQI can increase due to an increase of air emissions.
 For example, during rush hour traffic or when there is an upwind forest fire or from a lack of dilution of air pollutants.
 Stagnant air, often caused by an anticyclone, temperature inversion, or low wind speeds lets air pollution remain in a local area, leading to high concentrations of pollutants, chemical reactions between air contaminants and hazy conditions.

 On a day when the AQI is predicted to be elevated due to fine particle pollution, an agency or public health organization might: